Please read text!

 In 2000, India’s Defense Research Laboratory reported a rating of 855,000 heat units (SHU) on the Schoville Scale, and in 2004 a rating of 1,041,427 units was made using high performance liquid chromatography analysis.
 They used the weaponized version of the extracted chemical content for riot control weapons production and development.
 Not for a nice curry, other fun things like mace and tear gas…

-It is totally safe to eat, provided you are not allergic, and do not have a weak heart or low-normal pain tolerance.
+It is totally safe to eat, provided you are not allergic, and you don’t have a weak heart or low-normal pain tolerance.

 Wear gloves when handling and expect severe stabbing needle like pain followed by a huge rush of endorphins when eating it.
 It’s an experience, but not one I am going to repeat, ever!
 I totally admit I am a “chilli wuss”, but if your reckon you are super tough, have a crack at a couple of these guys yourself.